Last Updated on 3rd May 2023

 There have been recent rumours, claims and hoaxes about students within multiple UK schools identifying as cats and engaging in disruptive behaviours, such as crawling on all fours and demanding litterboxes be placed in toilets.
 These stories have been picked up and reported on by various news broadcasters.
 Many use the term ‘Furries’ when referring to the students in question (though it is unclear whether this terminology has been used by any of these students to describe themselves).

 As the topic of Furries is very niche and claimed to be misrepresented by popular media, it can be easy to identify the two together.
-However, it’s important to note that many of these stories have been debunked as hoaxes that originated from misinformation spread by an American lawmaker in early 2022.
+However, it’s important to note that many of these stories have been debunked as hoaxes.
 It’s also worth mentioning that the Furry community itself is a complex one, made up of many different identities and definitions of what it means to be a ‘Furry’.

 There are also multiple TikTok trends and social media posts that fuel and play into these rumours popping up across the world.
-It has been a popular topic on forums such as MumsNet, as well as a news story from The Sunday World.
+It has been a popular topic on forums such as MumsNet, as well as traditional news media.
 While some posts claim to be true, it is difficult to ascertain their validity, especially as many of the locations mentioned play into the hoax stories.

 Due to this complexity, our online safety experts were unable to substantiate any reports being made about this behaviour in schools or claims that mentioned students considering themselves to be Furries.